Connect with others who understand.

 • Headache

-Some people diagnosed with multiple myeloma also develop amyloid light chain amyloidosis — a condition in which certain amyloid proteins do not fold correctly.
+Some people with multiple myeloma also get light chain amyloidosis, a condition where certain proteins called amyloids do not fold the right way.
 The body can’t use these abnormal proteins.
-Instead, it has to store the proteins somewhere in the body.
-The buildup of these proteins in the heart can lead to a weakened heart or congestive heart failure.
+Instead, it has to store them somewhere in the body.
+If these proteins build up in the heart, you may feel dizzy or weak.
+This can lead to fainting.

-If the heart becomes too weak, it cannot reliably pump blood to the brain, which can result in dizziness, lightheadedness, and fainting.
-One MyMyelomaTeam member has experienced something similar: “I have damage to the left ventricle of my heart, which has caused many incidents involving syncope.”
+One MyMyelomaTeam member has experienced something similar — as they shared, “I have damage to the left ventricle of my heart, which has caused many incidents involving syncope.”

-Although it is unusual for hypercalcemia to cause fainting, severe cases can affect heart function and result in fainting.
-If blood concentrations of calcium continue to rise, hypercalcemia can cause a person to fall into a coma.
+Although it’s unusual for hypercalcemia to cause fainting, severe cases can affect heart function and result in fainting.
+If blood concentrations of calcium continue to rise, hypercalcemia can lead to a coma.

-Multiple myeloma and its treatments suppress the immune system, so they can increase the body’s susceptibility to infections.
-The infections can range from mild to severe and have many symptoms, including fainting.
-It is important to receive treatment for a suspected infection as promptly as possible with multiple myeloma.
+Multiple myeloma and its treatments suppress the immune system.
+This can raise your chances of getting sick from infections.
+The infections can range from mild to severe and have many symptoms, like diarrhea, headaches, and fainting.
+If you have multiple myeloma, it’s important to receive treatment for infections as soon as possible.

-Many of the medications prescribed to treat multiple myeloma and its symptoms can sometimes cause fainting.
-Your health care provider or pharmacist should alert you ahead of time that you might experience syncope so you can be prepared.
+Many of the medications prescribed to treat multiple myeloma and its symptoms can sometimes increase your risk of fainting.
+Your healthcare provider or pharmacist should alert you ahead of time that you might experience syncope so you can be prepared.

-As one MyMyelomaTeam member shared, “I’m taking Kyprolis, Revlimid, and dexamethasone and having a variety of side effects. … I’ve been dizzy and even fainted once.”
+As one member shared, “I’m having a variety of side effects from my myeloma medications. … I’ve been dizzy and even fainted once.”
 Chemotherapy may cause fainting, too, as it did for a member who explained, “From the time I started chemo, I’ve suffered from drop syncope.”

 Changing medications can sometimes lead to fainting, members have shared.
 One member put it this way: “There was always an underlying issue with changing any of my meds.
 It set off one of my side effects.
 In this case, it triggered my syncope.”